-We believe the healthcare staffing market environment remains strong with demand still at near all-time highs.
-We continue to experience robust demand for our MSP offerings.
-Through our focus on prioritizing the fulfillment of our MSP client orders, MSP revenue continues to increase faster than our traditional staffing revenue and represented approximately 50% of the nurse and allied solutions segment revenue for the three months ended March 31, 2016.
+The healthcare staffing market environment, including interest in workforce solutions like MSP, remains strong with demand still at near all-time highs.
+To address the outpacing of demand compared to supply and meet the needs of our MSP clients, we have prioritized the fulfillment of MSP orders.
+MSP revenue continues to increase faster than our traditional staffing revenue and represented approximately 50% of the nurse and allied solutions segment revenue for the six months ended June 30, 2016.
 As a natural outcome of the expansion of our workforce solution offerings, we are seeing certain larger health systems representing a greater portion of our revenue as these clients purchase several different business solutions from our suite of services.